Ayush-k-Shukla/system-design-learning/webapp/docs/pending.md

-- LB, Rate limiting algos all
+- Rate limiting algos all
 - Web app firewall
 - Learn more about OSI model and what works in which layer
 - Back of envelope estimation in SD
 - Kafka in more details in depth
+- Nginx architecture
+- HAProxy architecture